It’s surprisingly simple to make a cold brew at home. All you need is a few kitchen tools, like a mason jar and a strainer.

 The only difference is the coffee-to-water ratio.
 Coffee concentrate uses a greater amount of coffee, like 1:6.
 You’ll want to dilute the coffee concentrate with water or milk.
 While the ready-to-drink cold brew coffee uses a 1:15 ratio, which is similar to the drip or French press coffee.

 In the following brewing guide, we are making the cold brew coffee concentrate with a Mason Jar – a really strong coffee concentrate.
 You’re going to dilute it with water or milk to make more cold-brew coffee.

 Things To Know Before You Make Cold Brew Coffee

-Since the coffee grounds will be steeped in the cold water for more than 12 hours, it requires a coarser grind size.
+Since the coffee grounds will be steeped in cold water for more than 12 hours, it requires a coarser grind size.
 The logic behind this is very straightforward, the more contact time between the coffee and the water, the more extraction.
-If you use a fine grind to make a cold brew, the coffee will be over-extracted in such a long time.
+If you use a fine grind to make a cold brew, the coffee will be over-extracted because of such a long brewing time.
 To check out the right grind size for cold brew, please check out this coffee grind chart.

 2. Cold Brew Ratio